Bone-Project/BoneOS/README.md

   $ CC=gcc-5 make #If you want to run via GCC Version 5
  ```

- You can see more in Documentation/options
+ You can see more in [Docs](https://amanuel2.gitbooks.io/boneos/content/)

 #### More Info(For Developer)
-For more information, go to `Documentation/TOC.md`
+For more information, go [here](https://amanuel2.gitbooks.io/boneos/content/) for documentation.

 Directory Structure
 ----